Tim Prater

 Sandgate Parish Council uses (the excellent) Scribe Accounts to manage our Council accounts and generate reports.

-Sandgate Parish Council’s finances are governed by our Financial Regulations and Standing Orders, and every Town and Parish Council has similar rules.
+Sandgate Parish Council’s finances are governed by our Financial Regulations and Standing Orders.
+Every Town and Parish Council has similar rules.
 Because those rules govern our financial management, we can only amend or vary them by a Council resolution.

-The Council’s Standing Orders require quarterly reporting of receipts, payments and balances.
+Our Council’s Standing Orders require quarterly reporting of receipts, payments and balances.
 For instance, they say at 17.c:

 The Responsible Financial Officer shall supply to each councillor as soon as practicable after 30 June, 30 September and 31 December in each year a statement to summarise: